MariuszFerdyn/Tunnel-via-Azure-Relay/README.md

 # Tunnel-via-Azure-Relay
-This repository provides a robust solution for establishing
+This repository provides a robust solution for establishing fast and reliable tunnels between two machines over a public network using HTTPS on port 443.
+Leveraging Azure Relay, it enables seamless remote access similar to popular remote desktop applications like AnyDesk or TeamViewer.
+Users can connect securely without the need for complex VPN setups, making it ideal for accessing devices behind firewalls or NATs.
+The solution supports various protocols, ensuring flexibility for different use cases.